-X. TRANSPARENCY, ACCOUNTABILITY AND ADEQUACY OF INTERNAL FINANCIAL CONTROLS:
+XI.
+TRANSPARENCY, ACCOUNTABILITY AND ADEQUACY OF INTERNAL FINANCIAL CONTROLS:

 Christel House India is a charity registered under section 12 A (a) and 80 G of the Income Tax Act 1961.
 We ascribe to rigorous business practices, high measures of accountability & Internal Financial Controls and absolute transparency.
-The financial books and transactions are subjected to rigorous verification process every year by reputed external financial auditors.
+The financial books and transactions are subjected to rigorous verification process every year by reputed external financial auditors and received unqualified opinion with no internal control issues or recommendations.

-XI.
+XII.
 DISCLOSURE REQUIREMENTS UNDER COMPANIES ACT 2013: